wpswings/woo-gift-cards-lite/readme.txt

 * First version

 == Upgrade Notice ==

-= 2.4.0 - Released on 14 April 2022 =
+=2.4.1 - Released on 13 May  2022 =
-* New : Some substantial changes across different areas of the plugin.
+* New: Add new price type [Variable pricing type]
-* New : Minor Bug Fixes
+* New: Minor Bug Fixes